-Applications for the 2021 Osteopathy Australia Research Grant Scheme are now OPEN.
+Applications for the 2022 Osteopathy Australia Research Foundation Grant Scheme are now CLOSED.
 The Osteopathy Australia Research Grant Scheme aims to promote, encourage, and support research that advances osteopathy.

-For this round of funding, Osteopathy Australia is offering project and seeding grants.
+For this round of funding (2022), Osteopathy Australia is offering up to $50,000 in project and seeding grants.

 Seeding grants are valued at up to $5000 each.
 Seed funding is granted for research projects that can achieve a tangible outcome within 12 months of receipt of grant funds.